-This article includes Definition, Types, Working, Advantages, Disadvantages, and Application [Notes with PDF] of Radiator.
+This article includes Definition, Types, Working, Advantages, Disadvantages, and Application of Radiator.

 Note: At the end of the article you can easily download whole article in PDF format.

 Radiators are used to convert thermal energy from one mode to another for the purpose of cooling and heating.
 Radiators function in automobiles, buildings as well as in electronics.
-The radiator acts as a source of heat to the surrounding but might be its the purpose of heating the environment, it acts as a coolant source for automotive engine cooling.
+It acts as a source of heat to the surrounding but might be the purpose of heating the environment, it acts as a coolant source for automotive engine cooling.